Differential Temporal Difference Learning: Numerical Results

-for appropriate $(\theta_1,\theta_2)$; cf.~(\ref{e:hLinearPar}).
-Note that the constant term, $\theta_1$, can be estimated as $\kappa(\theta)$ using~\eqref{e:kappatheta} in the $\nabla$LSTD algorithm.
-Therefore, the interesting part of the problem is to estimate the optimal value of the second parameter, $\theta_2$.
+for appropriate $\theta^*\in\Re^2$; cf.~(\ref{e:hLinearPar}).
+The constant term, $\theta_1^*$, can be estimated as $\kappa(\theta)$ using~\eqref{e:kappatheta} in the $\nabla$-LSTD algorithm.
+Therefore, the interesting part of the problem is to estimate the optimal value of the second parameter, $\theta_2^*$.

-For this linear model, the first recursion for the $\nabla$LSTD Algorithm~\ref{dLSTD} becomes,
+For this linear model, the first recursion for the $\nabla$-LSTD Algorithm~\ref{dLSTD} becomes,